Laura-Waters/project_task_board/README.md

 ## Description

-These webpages were created for use as a personal blog that can input and display users' posts.
+This webpage was created to help a user organize multiple tasks, manage their state of progress, and track overall project progress.

 ## Installation